Haantjes Algebras and Diagonalization: The geometry of Haantjes operators

-the \textit{i}-th generalized eigen-distribution, that is the distribution of all the generalized eigenvector fields corresponding to the eigenvalue $l_i=l_i(\boldsymbol{x})$.
-In eq. \eqref{eq:DisL}, $\rho_i$ stands for the Riesz index of $l_i$, namely the minimum integer such that
+the $i$th generalized eigen-distribution, that is the distribution of all the generalized eigenvector fields corresponding to the eigenvalue $l_i=l_i(\boldsymbol{x})$.
+In Eq.~\eqref{eq:DisL}, $\rho_i$ stands for the Riesz index of $l_i$ (or equivalently, the index of the associated eigen-distribution), defined as the minimum integer such that

-which we shall always assume to be independent of $\boldsymbol{x}$.
-When $\rho_i=1$, $\mathcal{D}_i$ is a proper eigen-distribution. \begin{definition} \noi A generalized \emph{eigen-frame} of an operator field $\boldsymbol{L}$ is a local reference frame of generalized eigenvector fields of $\boldsymbol{L}$. \end{definition} Let us recall that the tangent space in any point of $\boldsymbol{x}\in M$ can be decomposed as
+which we shall always assume to be independent of $\boldsymbol{x}$ (the Riesz index of $\boldsymbol{L}$, introduced in Lemma 4, corresponds to the case $l_i=0$ ).
+When $\rho_i=1$, $\mathcal{D}_i$ is a proper eigen-distribution. \begin{definition} A generalized \emph{eigen-frame} of an operator field $\boldsymbol{L}$ is a local reference frame of generalized eigenvector fields of $\boldsymbol{L}$. \end{definition} Let us recall that the tangent space at any point of $\boldsymbol{x}\in M$ admits the spectral decomposition